Brexit news and updates

 GOVERNMENT UPDATE 21 March 2019

 The government has set out the agreement reached with the EU Council for a short extension to the Article 50 process.
 The agreement sets out that the extension will either be to 22 May 2019, if the Withdrawal Deal is approved, or 12 April 2019 if the deal is not approved.
-This change is yet to be implemented.
+Domestic legislation, the European Union (Withdrawal) Act 2018, will need to align to reflect continued membership until either of these dates.

-The next steps for government are to hold a further meaningful vote on the Withdrawal Deal and Political Declaration, and to amend the Exit Date set out in the European Union (Withdrawal) Act 2018.
+The government is due to hold a further meaningful vote on the Withdrawal Deal and Political Declaration.

 Government outlines no deal arrangements for EEA (and Swiss) citizens arriving after UK exits EU